AD

 3. Community Matters More Than You Expect

-4. English Is Widely Spoken, But Not Everywhere
+4. English Is Common.
+But Spanish Still Helps

 • Numbers